Benny Milam at Red Bull Heavy Metal in Boston, Massachusetts, USA on February 22, 2025.

 © Emily Tidwell / Red Bull Content Pool

 Red Bull Heavy Metal’s return comes at a time when street snowboarding has evolved into incomprehensible progression.
 The idea that riding in the streets at this level from where it once began is hard to fathom, but it’s stronger than ever and the sky is the limit on where it can go from here.
-Evolution and change are constant in the snowboarding world, and now, Red Bull Heavy Metal comes back this winter once again, this time right on the steps of the Minnesota State Capitol Building in St. Paul, MN and City Hall Plaza in Boston, MA – and, once again, the level will be upped and the evolution will continue on.
+Evolution and change are constant in the snowboarding world, and now, Red Bull Heavy Metal comes back this winter bigger and better with qualifying stops in Pittsburgh and Minneapolis that will each send one male and one female rider to the finale in Boston.
+The level will be upped, the evolution will carry on, and a new generation of riders will be introduced to the big stage.

 Part of this story